The Global State of CPS Security 2024: Business Impact of Disruptions

 Threat-actor activities within an industrial network are not carried out in the form of singular events, but rather as chains of events that occur as an adversary enters and moves about the network to fulfill their objectives.
 If SOC personnel are notified of each individual action taken by threat actors during this process as a separate alert, they are ill-equipped to assess and remediate the situation at hand in a timely manner.

 Created to address the need for SOC personnel to quickly understand the big-picture story behind a series of alerts, The Claroty Platform's Root Cause Analysis groups alerts for interrelated events to provide a consolidated, contextualized view of events across the cyber kill chain.
-For alerts concerning remote sessions, Claroty Secure Remote Access (SRA) offers the ability to review a video recording of a session or watch the session live if it is still ongoing.
+For alerts concerning remote sessions, Claroty xDome Secure Access offers the ability to review a video recording of a session or watch the session live if it is still ongoing.
 By leveraging these capabilities, your team can spend less time trying to connect the dots to determine what's happening, assess potential threats with greater accuracy, and respond faster and more effectively.

 Contextualized Risk Scoring